runatlantis/atlantis/README.md

 * Start Contributing: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## What is Atlantis?
-A standalone golang application that listens for Terraform pull request events via webhooks.
+A self-hosted golang application that listens for Terraform pull request events via webhooks.

 ## What does it do?
 Runs `terraform plan` and `apply` remotely and comments back on the pull request with the output.